A row of books viewed from above

 Part-time study

-Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
+Please note that this course requires that you attend in Oxford for teaching for a set number of days per week.
+The number of days is dependent on the modules you choose to study, but is normally a minimum of 2 days a week in Michaelmas and Hilary terms, and a minimum of 1 day a week in Trinity term.
+You may incur additional expenses for travel, accommodation and meals for this.
 Further, as part of your course requirements, you will need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
+These costs will vary according to the location and length of the research.
+You will need to meet these additional costs yourself, although you may be able to apply for small grants from the department to help you cover them.
+There are no other compulsory elements of this course that entail additional costs beyond fees and living costs.

 Living costs